hr30/hello-world/README.md

 # hello-world
-First trial of opening a repositry
+First trial of opening a repository